d4n3sh/thedaneshproject/content/posts/2010-10-21-bug-in-angry-birds-lets-you-unlock-all-locked-worlds.md

 The guys behind Angry Birds for Android decided to include a small easter egg / trick that unlocked all the locked worlds.

-I&#8217;ve completed the game on my iPhone so I decided to give this a try and it worked like a charm!!
+I've completed the game on my iPhone so I decided to give this a try and it worked like a charm!!

-Here&#8217;s how you unlock all worlds.<!--more-->
+Here's how you unlock all worlds.<!--more-->

 1. Launch Angry Birds and go to the world select screen.
 2. Select a locked world on the screen. ( The one with a pad-lock 😀 )